pubgapk/pubgapk/index.md

 You can download PubG original file there.
 The original APK and OBB file is available there.
 In addition, a compressed ZIP file of the OBB data is also present.
 And the best part is the splitted ZIP archives.
 I downloaded about 9 ZIP parts and then joined them on my Android device to get back the original OBB file.

+## How to Install
+Download APK file and OBB data and then follow these instructions:

+1. Install the APK file like you do normally for other apps
+2. Copy the OBB file to data location.
+The folder name should be properly named
+3. Launch the game, and wait for a second so the game will find the expansion file
+4. Enjoy playing the game!!

+You should be able to start playing PubG mobile game on your Android device within a couple of minutes after you will download the expansion file.
+Not sure what expansion file is and how it works?
+[Here is the official Android guide](https://developer.android.com/google/play/expansion-files).

+I hope my tutorial helped you installing the game and start playing it.
+If it did, just star my repo at GitHub and it will help others too.
+Happy gaming!!!